rstatistics/PathogenTrackExplorer/README.md

 # PathogenTrackExplorer
-Exploring Intracellular Pathogens at Single-Cell level using PathogenTrackExplorer
+Exploring Intracellular Pathogens at Single-Cell level using PathogenTrackExplorer.

 ## Installation